-An existing, 55,731 square-foot freezer was converted into a new processing facility for OSI, completing significant work on the building shell and main infrastructure in a few short months.
-In addition to the processing facility, new office space was built, giving the company a total of approximately 80,000 square feet of space.
+An existing 55,731 sq. ft. freezer was converted into a new processing facility for OSI, completing significant work on the building shell and main infrastructure in a few short months.
+In addition to the processing facility, new office space was built, giving the company a total of approximately 80,000 sq. ft. of space.
 OSI’s engineering team completed the equipment installation and associated process piping.
 In all, the construction took five months.

 The new plant started producing branded and private label frozen entrée dishes such as Salisbury steak and chicken parmigiana, as well as a variety of frozen pasta products like lasagna, in the spring of 2012.
 OSI also uses the facility as a consolidation point for shipments from other production locations to customers across the country.